catsandpancakes/catsandpancakes.github.io/README.md

 ## Contact

 If you need to contact me, you may do so through [email](mailto:ricepancakes@protonmail.com) or by dropping me a message at the [HackTheBox Forums](https://forum.hackthebox.eu/profile/ricepancakes).

-## To-Do

-In no particular order, things I want to try implementing:
-- Lazy Loading/Infinite Scrolling for Pagination
-- A sidebar for categories/tags
-- A search bar